pow-auth/pow/guides/sync_user.md

 This should always be done for any authorization actions, or any other actions that requires the actual value to be known.

+Note that this plug only updates the user cache for the current action.
+If you call an other action, the user cache will be the same as the previous one.

 ## Update user in credentials cache

 Let's say that you want to show the user `plan` on most pages.
 In this case we can safely rely on the cached credentials since we don't need to know the actual value in the database.
 The worst case is that a different plan may be shown if you haven't ensured that all plan update actions uses the below method.